Drug-Free Workplace Policy

 For Employees:

 Employee Assistance Program (EAP).
-The EAP provides professional counseling, consultation and information to all benefit-eligible employees and members of their household.
+The EAP provides professional counseling, consultation and information to all employees.
 Employees may visit with a counselor face to face, online with televideo or get in-the-moment support by phone.
 Services are free and confidential.

 Phone: 1-877-398-5816 or www.resourcesforliving.com